opauloh/docker-mastery-for-nodejs-main/README.md

 ### docker-compose down

-this command will do everything it to stop:
+this command will do everything to stop:

 - stop and delete network / container(s) (it preserves data)
 - use `-v` to delete volumes (data), so you can use `docker-compose down -v`, to do a clean uninstall of everything including data
+- it won't delete the images by default, you have to use `docker-compose down --rmi` to do so.
+Check for `docker-compose down --help` for more commands

+### docker-compose build

+- just build/rebuild image(s)
+- you can use `docker-compose build --no-cache` to build a image from scratch (don't need technically to use `docker-compose down --rmi`)

 ### docker-compose CLI basics